floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 ```

 A similar problem exists with loop variables, which are always of type usize and
-which need to be explicitly narrowed even if the loop count is 'small enough':
+which need to be explicitly narrowed even if the loop count is guaranteed to
+fit into a smaller type:

 ```zig
 for (0..16) |_i| {